HouseOfWar/PRsToText/README.md

 # Fetch last 100 PRs from microsoft/vscode
 python prs_to_text.py microsoft vscode 100

+# Fetch last 250 PRs with complete diffs (verbose mode)
+python prs_to_text.py owner repo 250 --verbose

+# Verbose mode with short flag
+python prs_to_text.py owner repo 500 -v
 ```

 3. Find your output in `{owner}_{repo}_prs.txt`

+### Verbose Mode

+Use the `--verbose` or `-v` flag to include **complete diffs** for each pull request in the output file.
+This provides:
+- All summary information (title, author, dates, etc.)
+- **Complete diff of all changes** made in each PR

+**Note:** Verbose mode makes additional API requests (one per PR), so it takes longer and uses more of your API rate limit.

 #### Alternative: Environment Variables